 Creating your first barcode with Barcode Producer is a simple 3-step process.
-Barcode Producer can take care of almost everything that goes beyond the information your barcode is to hold, so you don’t need to worry about things like check digits, encoding mode, code page and other specialized settings that require a deep understanding of how barcodes work.
+Barcode Producer can take care of almost everything, so you don’t need to worry about things like check digits, encoding mode, code page, and other specialized settings that require a deep understanding of how barcodes work.

-You first may need some basic information about barcode symbologies, though, and further down you will find a glossary of the most common barcodes you can create with Barcode Producer.
+Basic information about barcode symbologies is a good place to start.
+We’ve also written a glossary of the most common barcodes you can create with Barcode Producer.